Living Law for a Living Planet - Do you aspire to be a Lawyer for the Earth and stand up for the rights of present and future generations?

 We are committed to creating a supportive, public-interest legal environment where dedicated talent can shine - through a non-hierarchical but disciplined culture where creativity and innovations in law are actively encouraged.
-We are an Equal Opportunities organisation and take obligations arising from the Equalities Act seriously: a vibrant and diverse legal profession that more closely reflects the societies it serves is essential for the legitimacy of law.
+We are an Equal Opportunities organisation and take obligations arising from the Equality Act seriously: a vibrant and diverse legal profession that more closely reflects the societies it serves is essential for the legitimacy of law.

 We, therefore, welcome interest from under-represented groups and first-generation lawyers who are committed to delivering excellence in legal services.